 As someone who stammered, Paul Gilmore had never considered becoming a teacher.
 How then did he find himself standing in front of a class of 50 young people?
-Here he vividly describes his first day on the job and explains how he got there.

 It was my first day on the job as a teacher.
 I was sitting in the school staffroom at a long table piled high with books and paperwork.
 The air was heavy with the aroma of coffee and all around me was hustle and bustle as everyone got ready to start the day.